onsol-labs/tld-parser/README.md

 # TLD Parser

 library to parse tld house domains via alternative name service (ANS) on the Solana Blockchain.
+Please tread carefully.

 ## Examples
 current functions and how to use them.